 Robert Dargan, MBA

 40 years of significant achievement in corporate, entrepreneurial and non-profit environments including: Retired from General Re Life Corporation (Subsidiary of Berkshire Hathaway) as Director of Treaties, Assistant Secretary.
 Previously one of three founders of Connecticut American Inc which was affiliated with then named Blue Cross Blue Shield.
 Bob is a Fellow, Life Management Institute (FLMI) and a Chartered Life Underwriter (CLU).
-Previous non-profit activities include Past President, Branford Jaycees; Past Chairman, Branford Board of Ethics and a Past Member, Branford Board of Education
+He is a board member of the Willoughby Wallace Library (Stony Creek).
+Previous non-profit activities include Past President, Branford Jaycees; Past Chairman, Branford Board of Ethics and a Past Member, Branford Board of Education.

 Sally Fleming, MSW

 Ms. Fleming is a former nurse and retired social worker.
 She spent 25 years working with the Department of Children and Youth Services and 8 years in clinical work with Yale Child Study Center.

 She is currently President of the Board of Loaves and Fishes, the New Haven non-profit food pantry and clothing closet.
 She serves on the Vestry of St Paul and St James Episcopal Church and is a longtime volunteer with Sunrise Cafe.

 Claren is a newcomer to the New Haven community, having recently moved here from Canada.
 A grant writer and trustee of the Carolyn Foundation, she is experienced in the administration of nonprofits.
 As an anthropologist, interpreter, and artist, Ms. Copp-LaRocque centers community input in her work.
 Currently caring for her grandmother outside of the city, she looks forward to the opportunity to volunteer in person once this pandemic eases.